edgedb/edgedb/docs/cloud/deploy/fly.rst

 Fly.io
 ======

-:edb-alt-title: Deploying applications built on EdgeDB Cloud to Fly.io
+:edb-alt-title: Deploying applications built on Gel Cloud to Fly.io

 1. Install the `Fly.io CLI <https://fly.io/docs/hands-on/install-flyctl/>`_
 2. Log in to Fly.io with ``flyctl auth login``
 3. Run ``flyctl launch`` to create a new app on Fly.io and configure it.
    It will ask you to select a region and a name for your app.
 When done it will create a ``fly.toml`` file and a ``Dockerfile`` in your project directory.
 4. Set ``EDGEDB_INSTANCE`` and ``EDGEDB_SECRET_KEY`` as secrets in your Fly.io
    app.

    For **runtime secrets**, you can do this by running the following commands:

    .. code-block:: bash